namvnngu/namvnngu.github.io/drafts/writing.md

 category.
 - Allow to select one command at a time.
 - If the selected command has placeholders, prompt to fill them in.
-- After a command is selected and placeholders are filled, there are two
+- After a command is selected and placeholders are filled, there are three
-options: copy or execute.
+options: copy, execute and quit.
 If neither option is selected, continue prompting until one option is chosen.

 ### Project structure